 Defenders of Wildlife is working to reduce the number of panthers killed on roads.
-From wildlife crossings to slow zones, there are many ways we can make roads safer for panthers and people alike.
+From wildlife crossings to slow speed zones, there are many ways we can make roads safer for panthers and people alike.

 How We’re Helping

-Defenders is partnering with other organizations on a work group to engage Florida Department of Transportation (FDOT) about their Future Highway Corridors Initiative.
+Defenders is also partnering with other organizations on a work group to engage Florida Department of Transportation (FDOT) about their Future Highway Corridors Initiative.
 Conservation and land use planning organizations requested briefings from FDOT about this initiative and specific projects so that we can have early input on specific highway alignments, and urge them to avoid breaking up conservation lands and sensitive ecological systems with new roads.